 On the opposite end of the foot, NASM-certified personal trainer and Lagree NY instructor Andrea Dusel-Foil says to place the ball between the arch of your foot and cracks of your toes.
 “Keeping the heels down and both feet even, take a soft bend into both knees to feel the metatarsals stretching over and around the ball,” she instructs, noting to hold for 30 seconds to a minute.
 “Move the ball back to the pad of the heel.
 Keep the feet even and take a small bend into the knees.”
 Again, hold for 30 seconds to a minute.
 “Lastly, roll the ball along the arch of the foot (especially toward the inside edge of the foot) about 10 times (or more if it feels crunchy),” she says.

-Whichever muscle group you’re working, Gold’s Gym manager of digital programming, Lee Wratislaw, says to ease into it.
-“Start by applying gentle pressure on the muscle that you're rolling out,” he says.
+Whichever muscle group you’re working, Lee Wratislaw, manager of digital programming at Gold’s Gym, says to ease into it.
+“Start by applying gentle pressure on the muscle that you're rolling out,” he notes.
 “You can increase the pressure gradually as you are rolling out the area.
 Avoid excessively intense pressure that causes pain by easing back on the amount of pressure you're applying to the muscle.
 And remember to relax the muscle that you are rolling out and breathe steadily and calmly as you go.”

-Lastly, if, at the end of the day, you find that foam rolling isn’t adequately alleviating your muscle aches, consider whether or not you should be rolling (or doing something else) in the first place.
+You should also consider whether or not you should be rolling (or doing something else) in the first place, especially if you find that foam rolling isn't adequately alleviating your muscle aches.
 According to Poulin, foam rolling is for acute pain that consists of tight muscles, which should feel achy and comes and goes with the workouts you perform. ”Foam rolling should give you signs of relief,” he says, noting that chronic pain is a whole other story.
 “For any sharp chronic pain or tingling that lasts more than 12 weeks, or started after some traumatic incident, you should see your doctor.
 A doctor can advise about more serious muscular or skeletal injuries while a physical therapist can analyze your movement to pinpoint the problem.”